creatis-myriad/creatis-myriad.github.io/collections/_tutorials/2022-09-12-tutorial-cvae.md

 ![](/collections/images/cvae/cvae_prior_depending_on_x_multiple_y.jpg)

-During inference, the latent space modeled by the prior is sampled several times to generate multiple plausible references $$\hat{y}_i$$ from a given input $$x$$, taking into account the learned variability as shown in the figure below.
+During inference, the latent space modeled by the prior network is sampled several times to generate multiple plausible references $$\hat{y}_i$$ from a given input $$x$$, taking into account the learned variability as shown in the figure below.

 ![](/collections/images/cvae/cvae_prior_depending_on_x_multiple_y_inference.jpg)